 Disclaimer: None of the information in this article constitutes medical advice.
 All statements are merely the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to prescription medication.

-Cymbalta is a prescription medication that's FDA-approved to treat conditions related to depression, anxiety and chronic pain.
+Cymbalta is a prescription medication that's FDA-approved to treat depression, anxiety and chronic pain.
 The generic version of the drug is called duloxetine, and we will use these terms interchangeably throughout this article as they refer to the same active drug ingredient.

-Is Cymbalta proven effective in research studies for all of the conditions it's prescribed to treat?
+But is Cymbalta proven effective in research studies for all of the conditions it's prescribed to treat?
 Does it have any dangerous side effects?
 Does the drug cause weight gain?
-And how do real users respond to this drug?
+And how do real users rate and describe its effects?

-In this article we'll answer all of these questions and more as we review medical research on Cymbalta, document its side effects and share real user reviews.
+In this article we'll answer all of these questions and more as we review medical research on Cymbalta, document its side effects and share real patient reviews.

 Does Cymbalta Work?

-A research review of Cymbalta as a treatment for generalized anxiety disorder, which was published in the Adis Drugs journal, found that the drug was more effective for reducing anxiety than placebo.
-The review analyzed four different placebo-controlled studies on Cymbalta for improving mental health disorders.
+A research review on Cymbalta for generalized anxiety disorder, published in the Adis Drugs journal, found that the drug was more effective for reducing anxiety than placebo.

 A 2006 medical review analyzed data on Cymbalta and depression.
 The researchers found the drug to be effective for treating major depressive disorder (MDD), which is the most severe form of depression.

-We will conclude from the available research that Cymbalta is effective for treating anxiety, depression and chronic pain.
+We will conclude from the available research that Cymbalta is effective for treating anxiety, depression and chronic pain, which is unsurprising given that the medication is approved by the FDA for these indications.

 Does Cymbalta Cause Side Effects?